There’s nothing like experiencing the magic of New York City during the holidays.

 After that we wander up 5th Avenue towards Central Park, stopping to see the light show at Saks 5th Ave. and to admire the iconic window decorations at luxury stores like Cartier and Bergdorf Goodman.

-We also always set aside one Saturday to hop around all the NYC Christmas markets.
+We also always set aside one Saturday to hop around all the holiday markets.

-The city has some really amazing holiday markets that feature everything from artisanal soaps to unique crafts, and my favorite, tons of delicious food stalls.
+The city has some really amazing ones during Christmas that feature everything from artisanal soaps to unique crafts, and my favorite, tons of delicious food stalls.

 After over a decade of hitting up these booths, I’ve basically become a holiday market expert.